Bayesian model selection in additive partial linear models via locally adaptive splines: Monte Carlo sampling algorithms

 $ \end{enumerate} \end{enumerate}

-Note that the sampling algorithm updates $\bdel$ in blocks.
 Since adjacent nonlinear basis functions are highly correlated, individual updating algorithms such as the standard Gibbs sampler may not work very well.
-Our block updating scheme enables adjacent basis functions to be swapped so that the procedure is not stuck in a local mode.
+Thus, Sampler~1 uses a blocking scheme to enable the swapping of adjacent basis functions and avoid the chain being trapped in a local mode.
 On the other hand, the linear basis term is not directly associated with other nonlinear basis functions.
 Since it is not clear how they are correlated, each $\delta_{j0}$ is isolated by forming its own block of size one.
 The partition changes every iteration for more flexibility.

-It is also worth noting that the use of the conditional prior in Section~\ref{sec:331} as a proposal distribution improves the efficiency of Sampler~1, where efficiency is measure by {\it per floating point operation}, rather than by {\it per iteration} \citep{kohn:etal:01}.
-In a nonparametric regression with basis selection, only a few basis functions can be often sufficient to estimate an unknown function; refer to Figures~1 and 3 of \citet{jeon:park:16}.
-Thus, we use the conditional prior with a decaying tail property as a proposal distribution for $(\bdel^\prime)_b$, so that a zero (or sparse) vector is likely to be proposed for each block.
-When the current value of $(\bdel^{(t)})_b$ is a zero vector, we may circumvent the time-consuming evaluation of the acceptance probability $r$. \citet{kohn:etal:01} shows empirical results on the efficiency per floating point operation of such a sampling scheme using a proposal with a decaying tail property.
+In a nonparametric regression with basis selection, a small number of basis functions is often sufficient to estimate an unknown function, and hence the current value of $[\bdel^{(t)}]_b$ is likely to be sparse.
+We thus use the conditional prior with a decaying tail property as a proposal distribution for $[\bdel]_b$, so that a zero (or sparse) vector is likely to be proposed for each block.
+This allows us to circumvent the time-consuming evaluation of the acceptance probability $r$ when the proposal is identical to the current value of $[\bdel^{(t)}]_b$.
+Using the conditional prior as a proposal distribution improves the convergence efficiency of Sampler~1 with respect to {\it per floating point operation} rather than {\it per iteration} \citep{kohn:etal:01}. \citet{kohn:etal:01} empirically presents the efficiency of a sampling scheme based on a similar idea.